Natalia Iwanek Editing

 Editing Services

-There, you can also find some recent copy editing and editing-related writings, such as
+There, you can also find some recent copy editing and editing-related writings/interviews, such as

 - Disability-Affirming Language: Person-First versus Identity-First Language,